webarkit/webarkit-cv/README.md

 # webarkit-cv

 A set of tools to build a custom and light opencv lib to be used in WebAR projects.
-This is a WIP, but at this moment it can import opencv_js.js as a **ES6** module.
+This is a WIP, but at this moment opencv_js.js can be imported as a **ES6** module.
+The main goal of this project is to develop a WebAR library that can be used to build a Web AR application, based on the OpenCV library.

 ## OpenCV and emsdk
-We are using OpenCV version 4.1.6 and emsdk 3.1.26
+We are using OpenCV version 4.6.0 and emsdk 3.1.26

 ### Tools